-As the demographics of Oregon and Southwest Washington change, businesses will have to transform their organizations to meet the competitive challenges that the new consumers bring, with their discriminating interests and product preferences.
+As the demographics of Oregon and Southwest Washington change, businesses will have to transform their organizations to meet the competitive challenges that the new consumers bring with their varying interests and product preferences.
 The region’s businesses will need to employ individuals who understand how diverse populations thrive and who can provide effective communications, develop strong product lines, actively pursue business relationships with minority- and women-owned firms, and build trust and loyalty in our brands and in our companies.

-As the customers and communities we serve become increasingly diverse, so should our workforce.
+Likewise, as the customers and communities we serve become increasingly diverse, so should our workforce.
 Diversity issues in the workplace continue to bring significant opportunities and challenges.
 The success or failure of businesses depends on employers’ and employees’ making diversity a significant business issue.

 In light of these figures, effective businesses will embrace the changing economic and demographic environment to maintain a competitive advantage.